Gradient Descent in the Absence of Global Lipschitz Continuity of the Gradients: Global Convergence Analysis

-Here, we study the global convergence of gradient descent, \cref{eqn-recursion-iterate}, with diminishing step sizes without summability (\cref{property-spd,property-diverge,property-diminishing}), on a general class of nonconvex functions as defined by \cref{assumption-lower-bound,assumption-gradient}.
-We will conclude that the iterates generated by gradient descent will either diverge or they remain bounded, and, if they remain bounded, then the optimality gap will converge and the gradient function will approach zero infinitely often (see \cref{result-zoutendjik}).
+Here, we study the global convergence of gradient descent, \cref{eqn-recursion-iterate}, with diminishing step sizes satisfying \cref{property-spd,property-diverge,property-diminishing} on a general class of nonconvex functions as defined by \cref{assumption-lower-bound,assumption-gradient}.
+Our main conclusion is that, despite the allowed nonconvexity of a problem, the objective function and gradient function at the iterates are either stabilizing or the iterates must continually tend further away from the origin.
+Thus, if we somehow know that the iterates remain bounded, then they must converge to a stationary point.